mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Go to the Jobs list and check out what it displays.
 ID - the unique Job ID, set by the system
-Workflow name - the one you entered while creating the Workflow Start date & End Date - if the Job is scheduled; Immediate Jobs will show N/A Status - you will learn in what status is your Job at the moment Ordered by - the name of the Job creator
+Test Plan name - the one you entered while creating the Test Plan Start date & End Date - if the Job is scheduled; Immediate Jobs will show N/A Status - you will learn in what status is your Job at the moment Ordered by - the name of the Job creator

 If you want to see more detailed info about the Job, click on the ID of the selected one.

-The page with the Job containing Parallel Workflow or Sequential Workflow allows you to check the following details you didn’t have access to from the list page:
+The page with the Job containing Parallel Test Plan or Sequential Workflow allows you to check the following details you didn’t have access to from the list page:
-Process name - along with the link (Parallel Workflow) or the ‘Show Results’ button (Sequential Workflow) opening the window displaying the results of the Process execution:
+Test name - along with the link (Parallel Workflow) or the ‘Show Results’ button (Sequential Test Plan) opening the window displaying the results of the Process execution:
 - Status
 - Start Date
 - End Date